-Fourth, one of the most exciting opportunities for growth in the oil and natural gas sector is the emerging liquefied natural gas export industry.
+One of the most exciting opportunities for growth in the oil and natural gas sector - and the whole of the Canadian economy - is the emerging liquefied natural gas export industry.

-The global LNG market is growing.
-Shell's 2023 LNG outlook is forecasting LNG demand will outpace LNG supply out to 2040.
-[11]
+There is long-term market opportunity.
+The global LNG market is growing - Shell's most recent LNG outlook is forecasting LNG demand will outpace LNG supply out to 2040.
+[9]